##

 )

-Now, the blue histogram is overlapping the red one, therefore we can
+Now, the blue histogram is overlapping the red one.
+We can make the

 .